understanding-the-connected-home/book/human_readable.md

 This is an interaction used most commonly when thinking of products.
 Single user, single machine.
 Example: a toaster.

+### End user customization

+> End-user development studies how ordinary users could routinely tailor applications to their own needs and use this power to invent new applications based on their understanding of their own domains.
+With their deeper knowledge of their own knowledge domains, users could increasingly be important sources of new applications at the expense of generic systems programmers (with systems expertise but low domain expertise).

 ## Human-to-machines

 Increasingly, humans are interacting with multiple machines, or more accurately, systems.